MASRPNathan-G/customplates/README.md

-#Custom Plate Images For Vehicles
+Custom Plate Images For Vehicles
+=

-#What Does This Do?
+What Does This Do?
+=

 Well, simply put; you can change the background image for license plates!
 Once upon a time you were able to stream the `vehshare.ytd` file to do this, however this is no longer possible.

 This method uses a FiveM Native function to replace the texture via script.

-#How Do I Change The Plate Background To A Custom Image?
+How Do I Change The Plate Background To A Custom Image?
+=

 It's pretty simple